Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 ```

 ### `507` Printing a message with the remaining map objects
 - A message will be printed with a list of alive map objects.
+If there are 0 remaining objects no message will be printed.
 - If no `CSFKey` is mentioned (value `0`) it will use the default header text `Remaining: `.
 - `HouseIndex` points to any house index of the map.
 Multiplayer 4475-4482 & 8997 indexes are valid.
 - If `HouseIndex` is set `-1` then `[AIHousesListsIndex]` will be used as index of a list of countries in the `[AIHousesList]` section located in `rulesmd.ini`.
 If any map object match the ownership with one of the list it will be counted.